 Blanton has above average agility but lacks blazing straight line speed.
 Upon drafting the cornerback in the 5th round of the 2012 draft, the Vikings converted him to safety.
 But, with the injury bug hitting the cornerback position in 2013, the Vikings were forced to use Blanton as a nickel corner for 275 snaps compared to only 128 snaps at safety.

 According to ProFootballFocus.com, while playing the safety position, Blanton only gave up 2 receptions, 0 touchdowns and a 28.6 completion percentage in his coverage.
 At the cornerback spot he gave up 23 reception, 2 touchdowns, a 76.7 completion percentage and a quarterback rate of 126.8.
-How does that compare to Jamarca Sanford?
-Sanford has a higher overall PFF grade as he logging 809 snaps at safety and only gave up 19 receptions, 3 touchdowns, with an 82.6 completion percentage and a QB rate of 133.2.
+How does that compare to fellow Vikings safety Jamarca Sanford?
+Sanford has a higher overall PFF grade logging 809 snaps while giving up 19 receptions, 3 touchdowns, with an 82.6 completion percentage and a QB rate of 133.2.

 Blanton plays with good phyicality and lateral movement and can make plays when lined up in the box.
 He uses his arms very well to fight through blocks and shed defenders.
-Blanton is a high effort player who displays an aggressive and competitive nature on every play.
+Blanton is a high effort player displaying aggressiveness and a competitive fire on every play.

 In the Lions game he flashed his ability as a effective long armed tackler.
 In the clip below, Blanton sheds his blocker and snags the ballcarrier with little more than his arms.
 When the play began, Blanton was lined up outside of the picture frame but his good instinct and lateral movement made him a factor in the play.
 Even with a pesky slot reciever in his face, Blanton was able get to the hole.
 You can’t tell by the clips, but this was a bang bang play that looked like it was going to pop for big yards.
 Reggie gained 6 yards on the play, but was he really robbed of a big play by the “Long Arm of the Law”?